-- The Strategic Plan has guided resource allocation in the County by increasing resources to strategic service areas while continuing to provide sufficient resources for areas considered to be important, but not strategic. - The Strategic Plan and the Comprehensive Plan guide the development of the CIP.
-In FY14, Prince William County received a "Special Capital Recognition" award by the Government Finance Officers' Association. - Prince William County has received the Certificate of Achievement of Distinguished Budget Presentation from the Government Finance Officers' Association (GFOA) for every budget year from FY87 through FY14.
-This is the highest form of recognition in governmental budgeting. - The National Association of Counties (NACO) presented a 2014 Achievement Award to the County for Prince William's budgeting process which focuses on citizen engagement.
+- The Strategic Plan has guided resource allocation in the County by increasing resources to strategic service areas while continuing to provide sufficient resources for areas considered to be important, but not strategic. - The Strategic Plan guides the development of the Capital Improvement Program (CIP); 92% of the funding in the County's CIP supports strategies and objectives in the Strategic Plan.
+In FY 13, Prince William County received a "Special Capital Recognition" award by the Government Finance Officers' Association. - Prince William County has received the Certificate of Achievement of Distinguished Budget Presentation from the Government Finance Officers' Association (GFOA) for every budget year from FY 87 through FY 13.
+This is the highest form of recognition in governmental budgeting.
+In FY 98 and again in FY 01, the County received an upgraded award when the GFOA recognized the Prince William County Fiscal Plan as an "Outstanding Operations Guide."
+Also in both FY 01 and FY 06, the GFOA recognized the County's Fiscal Plan as an "Outstanding Policy Document."
+In FY 05, the County's Fiscal Plan received special recognition as an "Outstanding Communication Device" as well as "Special Performance Measure Recognition" which was also recognized in FY 06.
+In FY 06, FY 07 and FY 08, the County's Fiscal Plan received "Special Performance Measures Recognition." - The National Association of Counties (NACO) presented a 2014 Achievement Award to the County for Prince William's budgeting process which focuses on citizen engagement.